-- Number of complaints filed during the financial year: NIL - Number of complaints disposed of during the financial vear: NIL - Number of complaints pending as on end of the financial vear: NII xiii.
+- Number of complaints filed during the financial year: NIL a) - Number of complaints disposed of during the financial b) vear: NIL - c) Number of complaints pending as on end of the financial vear: NII xiii.
 CEO and CFO Certification xiv.
 Non-resident shareholders: